alexandru-dinu/anno/README.md

 foo.bin: description: Operation not supported
 ```

-## Solution
+# Solution

-`anno` tries to offer sensible solution to this problem by maintaining a mapping from a UID (unique ID, e.g. hash / checksum) of the input file to its metadata, so you can easily move / copy the data without having to worry about breaking the metadata.
+`anno` tries to offer a sensible solution to this problem by maintaining a mapping from a unique identifier (e.g. hash / checksum) of the input file to its metadata, so you can easily move / copy the data without having to worry about breaking the metadata.

 `anno` uses a root dir (e.g. `~/.local/share/anno-dir`) inside which it stores metadata as JSON files named by the file's UID.
 For example, if you have a file with a UID `1234abcd`, its metadata will be stored to `~/.local/share/anno-dir/1234abcd`.

-The current UID implementation uses SHA256.
+The current unique identifier is SHA256.

-## Usage
+# Usage

 ```
 Usage: anno [OPTIONS]

 Options:
-  -r, --read <FILE>   Read anno for given file.
+  -r, --read <FILE>   Read anno for given file
-  -w, --write <FILE>  Write anno for given file.
+  -w, --write <FILE>  Write anno for given file
-  -h, --help          Print help information
+  -h, --help          Print help
-  -V, --version       Print version information
+  -V, --version       Print version
 ```